Robotech: Robotech: The Shadow Chronicles

 In 2002, Tommy Yune announced development of a new animated sequel.
 Originally announced as a television series with a planned 2004 release date, the project was revealed at Anime Expo 2004 as a feature-length film titled Robotech: Shadow Force.
 The storyline overlaps with and continues from the unresolved ending of the original series.
 The title of the story arc was soon changed to Robotech: The Shadow Chronicles.
 The first trailers with finished animation were shown at Anime Expo and Comic-Con International in 2005.
-It was not until February 2006, when Kevin McKeever, operations coordinator at Harmony Gold, was able to confirm that the pilot movie had been completed.
-After a series of delays, FUNimation Entertainment was finally announced as the home video, broadcast, and theatrical distributor at the 2006 Comic-Con International in San Diego with the possibility of producing further sequels.
+In February 2006, Kevin McKeever, operations coordinator at Harmony Gold, confirmed that the pilot movie had been completed.
+After a series of delays, FUNimation Entertainment was announced as the home video, broadcast, and theatrical distributor at the 2006 Comic-Con International in San Diego with the possibility of producing further sequels.
 Harmony Gold premiered the movie at various film festivals in 2006, and it was first seen by a public audience at MechaCon on August 9, 2006, where it was showcased as a charity screening to help raise funds for the ongoing Hurricane Katrina and Hurricane Rita recovery effort.
 A limited theatrical run followed in January 2007, and the film was released on DVD on February 6, 2007.
 A two-disc collector's edition was released in November 2007.

 Robotech: Love Live Alive

-First revealed in late 2011 in the final minutes of Carl Macek's Robotech Universe, a documentary on the making of Robotech dedicated to the then-recent passing of Macek, Love Live Alive is an adaptation of the 1985 Genesis Climber Mospeada OVA, Love Live Alive, incorporating some brand-new animation.
+First revealed in late 2011 in the final minutes of Carl Macek's Robotech Universe, Robotech: Love Live Alive is a documentary on the making of Robotech and is dedicated to Carl Macek, who died in April 2010.
+Love Live Alive is an adaptation of the 1985 Genesis Climber Mospeada OVA, Love Live Alive, and incorporates new animation.
 The film was released on DVD on July 23, 2013, by Lionsgate Home Entertainment in North America.